ajiteshgogoi/cozyconnect/README.md

 // Response
 {
-  "question": "What childhood experience shaped your understanding of trust in relationships?"
+  "question": "What adventure in your life stands out to you?"
 }
 ```